hickory-dns/hickory-dns/README.md

  allows for the `DNSKEY` to exist for some unspecified period of time during key rotation.
 Rotating the key currently is not available online and requires a restart of the server process.

+### DNS over TLS on the Server

+Support of TLS on the Server is managed through a pkcs12 der file.
+The documentation is captured in the example test config file, [example.toml](https://github.com/bluejekyll/trust-dns/blob/master/server/tests/named_test_configs/example.toml).
+A registered certificate to the server can be pinned to the Client with the `add_ca()` method.
+Alternatively, as the client uses the rust-native-tls library, it should work with certificate signed by any standard CA.

 ## DNSSec status